ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ### Introduction
 This short course provides the theoretical knowledge you need to begin using geography for statistical purposes.

 We suggest combining this course with either Introduction to QGIS, Introduction to GIS in R or Introduction to GIS in Python.
-Doing so will provide you with a good theoretical and practical knowledge to begin using geography with statistics.
+Doing so will provide you with a good theoretical and practical knowledge to begin using geography with statistics in your analysis.

 ### Estimated time for course
 1 hour